comp426-2023-spring/a99-bettercat/README.md

 Vercel, the company behind Next.js, also offers hosting.
 We used Vercel to host this particular project.
  -->

-## Link to Website

-Our website is hosted live using Vercel - link here.

 ## Getting Started

-If you prefer to start up a local version of this website, follow the instructions below:
+If you prefer to start up a local version of this website rather than accessing the live hosted link, follow the instructions below:

 1. Make sure to *clone* this respository locally.
 In addition, ensure that all `.env` files are used as appropriate.
 2. Ensure that your computer has *Node.js* and the *Node Package Manager (npm) installed)*.
 You can do this [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).